Watchful is a mobile product intelligence startup that surfaces unreleased features – TechCrunch

 But Watchful’s customers aren’t news organizations.
 The company sells access to its service to big companies working in the mobile space.
 Kahana didn’t want to name them, but it said it is already working with “the biggest social network players and the biggest e-commerce players, mainly in the U.S.”

 The startup sells annual contracts based on the number of apps that you want to track.
-It has raised a $3 million seed round led by Vertex Ventures.
+It has raised a $3 million seed round led by Vertex Ventures .